ggeoffrey/scenarii/README.md

 - `export` it `to` another destination,
 - `compress` the exported folder,
 - select the framerate with `FPS`: 3, 6, 12, 18, 24 or 30 frames per seconds,
-- enable/disable the `red circle` that display mouse/finger position on shot.
+- enable/disable the `red circle` that display mouse/finger position on shot,
+- customize some shortcuts with `configure`.

 You can also, at the bottom :
 - Add a step with `Add step`,